 This has been a great weekend of making friends and what better than making friends over this big weekend of celebrating Thanksgiving.
 Thanksgiving, which you could be forgiven for thinking originated in America, actually originated in Canada.

 Unlike American Thanksgiving. which is celebrated in November, in Canada it is celebrated on the second Monday in October.
 Originally started in 1578 this long held tradition was started by an explorer from England, Martin Frobisher.
 It was designed as a celebration of thanks for the year’s harvest but as with most holidays Thanksgiving has been heavily commercialised.
-That said one thing that remains is the bringing together of friends and family to celebrate, and for me this has been no different although minus family as mine are all in the UK (we FaceTimed if that counts?).
+That said, one thing that remains is the bringing together of friends and family to celebrate and be thankful, and for me this has been no different although minus family as mine are all in the UK (we FaceTimed if that counts?).

 Blarney Stone and Jimmy’s